 A crown is the gold standard for protecting and strengthening a tooth that cannot be restored with a filling or another type of dental treatment.

-Dr Somana has a special interest using tooth coloured porcelain crowns that blend seamlessly with the natural tooth restoring both strength and aesthetics.
+Dr Kasen has a special interest using tooth coloured porcelain crowns that blend seamlessly with the natural tooth restoring both strength and aesthetics.

 Part of his special interest involves minimal tooth preparation, which means he preserves the majority of your tooth.

 This is a highly meticulous and specialised skill set that ensures longevity and strength of both the crown and your tooth.

 Types of Crowns